Voronenko/openhab-remote-xiaomi/README.md

 Additionally, ansible plays are used for initial box configuration (zsh shell, docker daemon, prometheus exporters, openvpn configuration and so on)

 This allows me

+## Remote site - OpenVPN server

+Ideally, you might have router that already supports L2 OpenVPN.
+Routers supporting custom firmwares (Padawan, Openwrt, Tomato - for sure), Microtics and so on.

+If for any reason you don't have such router, this means you would need to place one more box on remote site (possible - the same raspberry pi) and install OpenVPN there.